Understand the basics of the Working Time Regulations in the UK, working hours trends, holidays and special leave.

 Reservists joining before 1 October 2014 can only be mobilised in certain circumstances, for example, in response to imminent national danger, if warlike operations are in preparation or progress, or for the protection of life and property outside the UK.
 They can choose whether to transfer to new terms applying to reservists joining on or after 1 October 2014.

 Reservists joining on or after 1 October 2014 can be called out for any purpose for which members of the regular armed forces may be used.
-From 1 October 2014 the maximum period for which reservists may be mobilised increased from nine to 12 months.
+From that time the maximum period for which reservists may be mobilised increased from nine to 12 months.
 The 12-month period of mobilisation covers training, deployment, and recuperation after service.

-An employed reservist will give the employer’s details to their commanding officer in the Ministry of Defence (MOD) and the employers will usually get a letter from the Ministry of Defence within five weeks of an employee signing up.
+An employed reservist will give the employer’s details to their commanding officer in the Ministry of Defence (MOD) and the employer will usually get a letter from the Ministry of Defence within five weeks of an employee signing up.
 (The MOD doesn’t inform Northern Ireland employers, but reservists still need to give details of their employer to their commanding officer).

 When an existing reservist changes jobs, their commanding officer will inform the new employer.